DEFRA/epr-backend/docs/architecture/decisions/0005-admin-ui-adr.md

 - [Forms Designer](https://github.com/DEFRA/forms-designer)
 - [BTMS Portal Frontend](https://github.com/DEFRA/btms-portal-frontend)

-A PoC of a first private endpoint in the `epr-backend` service is already underway which is helping refine the system's requirements and future ADRs.
+A PoC of a first private endpoint in the `epr-backend` service is already underway, which is helping refine the system's requirements and future ADRs.

 ## Consequences

-Having an Admin UI in CDP's private space adds an additional layer of security to the system by preventing making access to the private network an additional requirement.
+Having an Admin UI in CDP's private space adds an additional layer of security to the system by making access to the private network an additional requirement.

-From the organisational point of view, it establishes a clear separation between the publicly and privately accessible functions while helping the product team to separate concerns and define parallel streams of works, which will help us divide our work.
+From the organisational point of view, it establishes a clear separation between the publicly and privately accessible functions while helping the product team to separate concerns and define parallel streams of works, which will help us divide our tasks.

-The full scope of the project is still being defined as part of the (High Level Design)(../discovery/pepr-hld.md), but we believe there are no risks associated with creating an Admin UI as starting point for managing the needs of system administrators and the Regulator and as a gateway to the protected endpoints in `epr-backend`.
+The full scope of the project is still being defined as part of the (High Level Design)(../discovery/pepr-hld.md), but we believe there are no risks associated with creating an Admin UI as a starting point for managing the needs of system administrators and the Regulator, and as a gateway to the protected endpoints in `epr-backend`.